alvarorichard/GoAnime/README.md

 > **Note:** GoAnime can be built with or without SQLite support for tracking anime progress.
 > [See the build options documentation](docs/BUILD_OPTIONS.md) for more details.

+> ⚠️ Warning: Portuguese (PT-BR) source availability
+>
+> If you want to watch anime in Portuguese (PT-BR) and you are outside Brazil, you’ll need a VPN, proxy, or any method to obtain a Brazilian IP address.
+The PT-BR provider blocks access from IPs outside Brazil.

 # Demo

 <https://github.com/alvarorichard/GoAnime/assets/88117897/ffec6ad7-6ac1-464d-b048-c80082119836>